mckinsey/vizro/vizro-core/docs/pages/user-guides/figure.md

 This guide shows you how to add any dash component to Vizro that needs to be reactive to controls or actions in your page.
 If you want to add a static Dash component to your page, use [custom components](custom-components.md) instead.

-A [`Figure`][vizro.models.Figure] is a versatile model that allows you to wrap any Dash component that doesn't fit into the more specialized reactive components like [`Graph`][vizro.models.Graph], [`Table`][vizro.models.Table] or [`AgGrid`][vizro.models.AgGrid].

-In essence, `Figure` is a higher-level abstraction, providing a flexible foundation for all types of reactive components in Vizro.
+In essence, `Figure` is a higher-level abstraction, providing a flexible foundation for all types of reactive Dash components in Vizro.
 The `Graph`, `Table` and `AgGrid` are specific implementations of the `Figure`.
 They serve as intuitive shortcuts, embedding behaviors and interactions specific to their purposes.

 The following flowchart shows what you need to consider when choosing which model to use: